NVIDIAGameWorks/NVIDIAImageScaling/README.md

 ## Adding NVIDIA Image Scaling SDK to a Project

-Include NIS_Scaler.h directly in your application or alternative use the provided NIS_Main.hlsl shader file.
+Include NIS_Scaler.h directly in your application or alternative use the provided NIS_Main.hlsl or NIS_Main.glsl shader files.
-Use NIS_Config.h to get the ideal shader dispatch values for your platform, to configure the algorithm constant values (NVScalerUpdateConfig, and NVSharpenUpdateConfig), and to access the algorithm coefficients (coef_scale and coef_USM).
+Use NIS_Config.h to get the ideal shader dispatch values for your platform, to configure the algorithm constant values (NVScalerUpdateConfig, and NVSharpenUpdateConfig), and to access the algorithm coefficients (coef_scale, coef_USM, coef_scale_fp16, coef_USM_fp16).

 - Device\
   NIS_Scaler.h    : HLSL shader file\
-  NIS_Main.hlsl   : Main HLSL shader example (can be replaced by your own)
+  NIS_Main.hlsl   : Main HLSL shader example (can be replaced by your own) \
+  NIS_Main.glsl   : Main GLSL shader example (can ge replaced by your own)

 - Host Configuration\
   NIS_Config.h    : Configuration structure